silevis/reactgrid/README.md

 ### Handling changes

-Currently example from previous is read-only.
+Our code is currently read-only.
 To be able to change any value inside the grid you have to implement your own handler.

-Lets start with updating imports:
+Let's start with updating imports:

 ```ts
 import { ReactGrid, Column, Row, CellChange, TextCell} from "@silevis/reactgrid";
 ```

-Then define function that applies changes to data and returns its copy.
+Then define the function that applies changes to data and returns its copy.
-We expect that incoming changes affect on `TextCell` so the changes were marked by a following interface: `CellChange<TextCell>[]`.
+We expect that incoming changes affect `TextCell`, so the changes were marked by a following interface: `CellChange<TextCell>[]`.

 ```ts
 const applyChangesToPeople = (